navikt/aksel/.changeset/seven-snakes-train.md

 "@navikt/ds-css": patch
 ---

-Accordion: Remove position:relative to fix popover clipping.
+Accordion: Remove 'relative' positioning when focused.
+This resolves some issues where floating elements like popover ended up clipping.